TAPE-Lab/CyGNAL/README.md

 Based also on original work by Pelagia Kyriakidou.

 We acknowledge the work of all third-parties whose packages are used in CyGNAL.

+### The group

+Repository of the [Cell Communication Lab](http://tape-lab.com/) at UCL's Cancer Institute.
+The Cell Communication Lab studies how oncogenic mutations communicate with stromal and immune cells in the colorectal cancer (CRC) tumour microenvironment (TME).
+By understanding how mutations regulate all cell types within a tumour, we aim to uncover novel approaches to treat cancer.